 What Do ASVAB Scores Signify?

-Though there are no separate ASVAB tests for enlisting to the various wings of the US armed forces, the minimum score requirements for enlisting and classifying into the various military job titles differ for the various services.
+Though there are no separate tests for enlisting to the various wings of the US armed forces.
+Only the minimum score requirements for enlisting and classifying into the various military job titles differ for the various services.
 Also, the ASVAB scores are broken down into different group scores to facilitate military enlisting and classification purposes.
-Read on to find out more about the ASVAB score breakdown, different score categories, and their significance in the military enlisting process.
+Read on to find out more about the division of scores, different score categories, and their significance in the military enlisting process.

 The ASVAB Scores in a Nutshell

 Depending on the version of the test administered, there are nine (in the traditional ASVAB) or ten (in the CAT-ASVAB) subtests in the ASVAB test.
 The scores of these subtests are used for multiple purposes.
-The first important ASVAB score breakdown is into the Armed Forces Qualification Test (AFQT) score, which is used to determine the candidates' eligibility into military enlisting, across all the branches.
+The first important division is the Armed Forces Qualification Test (AFQT) score, which is used to determine the candidates' eligibility into military enlisting, across all the branches.
 The scores of only four subtests, as follows, are used to calculate the AFQT score:

 - Arithmetic Reasoning (AR)